Amazon SEO: The COMPLETE Guide [INFOGRAPHIC]

 This is like a golf score, you want a lower number here.
 The better your BSR is, the higher your Amazon Product Listings will appear in search results.

-Okay, first thing is first.
-There is no extra benefit to repeating keywords throughout your content.
+Okay, this first piece is important to understand.
+There is no extra benefit to repeating keywords throughout your listings on Amazon.

 Back in the day in SEO, this used to be called keyword stuffing.
 In other words, repeating your keywords over and over in hopes that you appear higher in the search results.